Beomene/Beomene/README.md

 - 👋 Hi, I’m @Beomene
 - 👀 I’m interested in ...
-LIFE BEING GOOD FOR ALL... and art, I'm a relly good illustrator and a very obsessed author of the Trinkaloop Saga
+LIFE BEING GOOD FOR ALL... and art, I'm a rilly, rilly good illustrator and a very obsessed author of the Trinkaloop Saga
 - 🌱 I’m currently learning ... how to code at all!
 I've never done it before!
 - 💞️ I’m looking to collaborate on ...
 HOW TO SAVE HUMANITY AND ALSO BE NICE TO AI (Yes, I just said that.
 I want ethical ways of implementing tech-based cognition)
 - 📫 How to reach me ... beomene@gmail.com